A Scene-aware Models Adaptation Scheme for Cross-scene Online Inference on Mobile Devices: Introduction

-We highlight the main contributions made in this paper as follows: 1) A new solution to the OMI problem by recruiting a pack of compact but specialized models on resource-constrained mobile devices, without any intervention with the cloud during online model inference; 2) A scene partition method that effectively facilitates the training of specialized models by leveraging both semantic and feature similarity of the data; 3) We have implemented Anole on typical mobile devices and conducted extensive trace-driven and real-world experiments, the results of which demonstrate the efficacy of Anole.
+\begin{itemize}[] \item A new solution to the OMI problem by recruiting a pack of compact but specialized models on resource-constrained mobile devices, without any intervention with the cloud during online model inference; \item A scene partition method that effectively facilitates the training of specialized models by leveraging both semantic and feature similarity of the data; \item We have implemented Anole on typical mobile devices and conducted extensive trace-driven and real-world experiments on 3 typical tasks, the results of which demonstrate the efficacy of Anole. \end{itemize}